sudar/bulk-delete/readme.txt

 Contributors: sudar
 Tags: post, comment, delete, bulk, draft, revision, page Requires at least: 2.0
-Tested up to: 3.0
+Tested up to: 3.0.4
-Stable tag: 1.0
+Stable tag: 1.1

 Bulk delete posts from selected categories or tags

 == Description ==

-Bulk Delete is a WordPress Plugin which can be used to delete posts in bulk from selected categories or tags.
+Bulk Delete is a WordPress Plugin which can be used to delete posts in bulk from selected categories, tags or custom taxonomies.
 This Plugin can also delete all drafts, post revisions or pages.

 More details about the Plugin can be found at the [Plugins Home page][1].